 During this round, the public is able to interact and engage with the projects, which was an option that was not available last year because of the pandemic.

 “We have people come together in a way that we couldn’t do in the very first round,” DeMarzo said.

-Mapping Palo Alto Together by artist Perry Meigs was one of this year’s exhibited projects.
+Mapping Palo Alto Together by artist and 2022 grant winner Perry Meigs was one of this year’s exhibited projects.
 Meigs had participants draw out their daily travels outside of their house from any given week during the pandemic and then had them map out a second one of what their route looks like now.

 “The workshop was all about this reflection of the community together talking about and naming all these ways in which our lives have changed,” Meigs said.

 The new program required artists to submit a blind application with an art idea in order to receive funding.
 The application was then reviewed by a commission that did not look at an artist’s prior work or experience but instead looked at the project idea as the basis to decide who got funding.

 “We’re looking for a concept,” DeMarzo said.
 “Once that concept is approved, we work with (artists) on realizing it in a way that is going to be safe to put in a public space.”

 This blind application allows newer, younger artists with less experience to have a chance of making a name for themselves, DeMarzo said.